 I knew a lady once who would give a simple gift to girls at their wedding shower: a small bag with candles and bubble bath.
-She would explain that it was a wonderful way to relax on your wedding night prior to making love.
+She would explain that having a candlelit bath together was a great way to relax on your wedding night prior to making love for the first time.

-Mood setting is a wonderful way to enhance the experience of marital intimacy.
+Mood setting really is a great way to enhance your sexual relationship.
 In fact, for couples who are struggling to connect, emphasizing more of the senses (sight, sound, taste, touch, and smell) can really help.
-Even so – there is so much more to marital intimacy than the setting or the actual behaviors of sexual activity.

 - Learn your body and what turns you on

 - Learn what turns your partner on